CSE232-MSU/CSE232/labs/lab02.md

 At the beginning of most labs, there will be a section on new skills to make you more proficent at the command line.
 Many tasks can only be performed at the terminal (or are easier to perform at the terminal), so becoming comfortable there is important.
 Many of the classes after this one will expect at least a basic familiarity of the command line, so pay special attention to these sections.

-Log into Mimir and open the IDE.
-Use the terminal in Mimir's IDE to follow along.
+Log into the Coding Rooms Assignment and open the IDE.
+Use the terminal in Coding Room's IDE to follow along.

 ### `pwd`